NL33/electron-git/z-plans/z-later-next.md

 --worktrees: when remove them, they go to trash.
 Should be deleted altogether (see package for that), otherwise will take up too much user space.

+# discourse site

+when loading latest topics--like first time loading the comments to a project on local site--it showed the 'welcome to discourse" topic on the page?
+Why?
+Get rid of welcome to discourse.
+And basically get rid of all the normal introductory stuff a user might see

 # discourse site settings
 --if a main-project-topic. then should not allow replies. replies are allowed for comment topics --get rid of badges